top of page

 • Stamped for code compliance

-At The NC Builders, engineered drawings are provided only after a client places their dealer service payment.
-This ensures engineering resources are allocated to active projects and that drawings are accurate, compliant, and not rushed.
+Because of this, most manufacturers now charge between $50 and $300 for modified generic engineered drawings.
+At The NC Builders, we provide engineered drawings only after a client places their dealer service payment.
+This ensures that engineering resources are allocated to active projects and that drawings are accurate, compliant, and not rushed.

 Site-Specific Engineered Drawings